Canadian Pacific 1278: 1995 boiler explosion

-On June 16, 1995, No. 1278 was pulling a six-car dinner excursion for the Gettysburg Railroad with 310 passengers, but at 7:20 pm near Gardners, the locomotive suffered a crownsheet failure, creating an explosion inside the firebox.
-At the moment of impact, one of the two fireman on board the locomotive that day was sticking a shovel through the firebox door, and it consequently released fire and steam into the cab.
+On June 16, 1995, No. 1278 was pulling a six-car dinner excursion for the Gettysburg Railroad with 310 passengers, but at 7:20 pm near Gardners, the locomotive suffered a crown sheet failure, creating an explosion inside the firebox.
+At the moment of detonation, one of the two fireman on the locomotive was sticking a shovel through the firebox door, and it consequently released fire and steam into the cab.
 The two firemen jumped out of the cab, while the engineer, 48-year-old Jim Cornell, remained inside to bring No. 1278 to a safe stop, before following suit.

-All three crew members sustained burns from the explosion, along with injuries from jumping out of the cab, and the two firemen were taken to area hospitals, while Cornell was taken to a burn center in Philadelphia.
-While the railroad continued to run their excursions using only diesel locomotives, the National Transportation Safety Board (NTSB) and the Federal Railroad Administration (FRA) launched an investigation to discover the cause of the explosion.
-The chief mechanical officer of the Valley Railroad (VALE), J. David Conrad, was brought in to help aid the NTSB’s evaluation of the Gettysburg’s operations.
+All three crew members were burned and were injured from jumping out of the cab, and the two firemen were taken to area hospitals, while Cornell was taken to a burn center in Philadelphia.
+While the railroad continued to run their excursions using only diesel locomotives, the National Transportation Safety Board (NTSB) and the Federal Railroad Administration (FRA) investigated the cause of the explosion.
+The chief mechanical officer of the Valley Railroad (VALE), J. David Conrad, was brought in to help aid the NTSB’s evaluation of the Gettysburg's operations.

-The determined cause of the failure was from the crownsheet overheating, due to a lack of a sufficient water level being obtained, and the crownsheet softened and ruptured away from the crown staybolts.
-Due to Canadian Pacific’s policy of alternating the row design of the crown stays in their locomotives to intentionally control such a catastrophe, the firebox was the only part of No. 1278 that received major damage from the explosion.
-The NTSB also discovered that many of No. 1278’s components were subject to shoddy maintenance; the water injector was leaking from an incorrect part installation, and the water glass, which was designed to display the accurate water level inside the boiler, was displaying an inaccurate level, since its spindles were plugged with hard scale from not being cleaned out on a monthly basis.
+The cause of the failure was the crown sheet overheating, due to a lack of a sufficient water level being obtained, and the crown sheet softened and ruptured away from the crown staybolts.
+Due to Canadian Pacific's policy of alternating the row design of the crown stays in their locomotives to intentionally control such a catastrophe, the firebox was the only part of No. 1278 that received major damage from the explosion.
+The NTSB also discovered that many of No. 1278's components were shoddily maintained: the water injector was leaking from an incorrect part installation, and the water glass, which was designed to display the accurate water level inside the boiler, was displaying an inaccurate level, since its spindles were plugged with hard scale from not being cleaned out monthly.

 The investigation also revealed that the workforces of the Gettysburg Railroad, including the two firemen on No. 1278, had insufficient training and knowledge of how to correctly maintain steam locomotives, and the railroad’s training program was found to be incomprehensible for the workforces.
 Upon releasing its final report in 1996, the NTSB recommended the FRA to reinforce regulations for steam locomotive operations and maintenance in the United States.
 To that end, the FRA introduced the 1,472-day inspection process, which became law in 2000.